danieljharvey/stylesheet-test/README.md

 addStyle(cssClassName, content);
 ```

 This takes a CSS class name and the CSS content to put into the style sheet.
+If this is different to whatever we already have stored for this item, then the new item is plopped into the DOM.

 ```javascript
 getNextId();